n3m6/jsteaser/README.md

 (The MIT License)

 Copyright (c) 2013 Abdulla Faraz <abdulla.faraz@gmail.com>

----
-Test Case, Stop Words and Regular Expressions from the PyTeaser Project
+Test Case, stop words and algorithm from the PyTeaser Project

 (The MIT License)